 The Transbay Transit Center/Caltrain Downtown Extension (TTC/DTX) project will transform downtown San Francisco and regional transportation well into the 21st Century.
 The project consists of three interconnected elements: replacing the outmoded terminal with a modern terminal; extending Caltrain 1.3 miles from Fourth and King streets to the new TTC at First and Mission streets, with accommodations for future high-speed rail service; and creating a new transit-friendly neighborhood with 3,000 new homes (35 percent of which will be affordable) and mixed-use commercial development.

 The total program budget is currently estimated at $6.2 billion in year-of-expenditure dollars.
 In June 2016, the Transbay Joint Powers Authority (TJPA) Board adopted a $2.26 billion revised budget for Phase 1, which consists of the TTC, bus and pedestrian ramps, and the train box, which is the underground portion of the TTC building that will house the Caltrain and high-speed rail station.
 This revision came as a result of a risk analysis refresh conducted in September 2015 that updated the risk model, and a Cost Review conducted by the Metropolitan Transportation Commission (MTC) also completed in September 2015.
-The additional funds were secured through a combination of an already planned land sale and Lease Revenue Certificates of participation approved by the San Francisco Board of Supervisors with the participation of the MTC.
 TJPA’s current estimate for Phase 2 (DTX) is $3.9 billion.

-This is the largest project in the Prop K Expenditure Plan, which designates up to $270 million (in 2003 dollars) for this purpose.
+This is the largest project in the Prop K Expenditure Plan.
 The Expenditure Plan specifies that the TTC and the DTX are to be built as a single integrated project.
-To date, the Transportation Authority has allocated $174.3 million in Prop K funds to the project, in addition to state Regional Improvement Program (RIP) funds.
-The Transportation Authority has also allocated $6 million in One Bay Area Grant funds toward bicycle and pedestrian improvements associated with the TTC.
+To date, the Transportation Authority has allocated $205 million in Prop K funds to the project, in addition to $16 million in state and federal funds.
+This includes $6 million in One Bay Area Grant funds toward bicycle and pedestrian improvements associated with the TTC.

 - Improved access to rail and bus services